March 03, 2026

 You can manage your preferences regarding the use of cookies and similar technologies on our Website by accessing the Consent Management System, which is available under "Cookie Settings" on our Website.

 We may operate pages and other online presences («fan pages», «channels», «profiles», etc.) on social networks and other platforms operated by third parties and process the data about you described in section 3 and below.
 We receive this data from you and the platforms when you come into contact with us via our online presence (e.g. when you communicate with us, comment on our content or visit our presence).
 At the same time, the platforms' providers may analyze your use of our online presence (e.g. how you interact with us, how you use our online presence, what you view, comment on, or «like») and process this data along with other data they have about you (e.g. information about your age and gender and other demographic information).
 In this way, they create profiles about you and statistics about the use of our online presences.
-They use this data and profiles to display our or other advertisements and other personalized content on the platform and to drive behaviour on the platform, but also for market and user research and to provide us and other parties with information about you and the use of our online presence.
+They use this data and profiles to display our or other advertisements and other personalized content on the platform and to drive behavior on the platform, but also for market and user research and to provide us and other parties with information about you and the use of our online presence.
 To the extent that we are jointly responsible with the provider for certain types of processing, we will enter into a corresponding contract with the provider.
 You can find out about the main content of this contract from the provider.
 They also process this data for their own purposes, in particular for marketing and market research purposes (e.g. to personalize advertising) and to manage their platforms (e.g. to decide what content to show you), and act as separate controllers for this purpose.

 We are entitled, but not obliged, to review content before or after it is published on our online presences, to delete content without notice and, if necessary, to report it to the provider of the relevant platform.
 In the event of violations of decency and conduct rules, we may also notify the provider of the platform on which the user account in question is located for blocking or deletion.